KC-Dream/MusicPlayer/README.md

 -More playlists maybe added
 -Searching Feature maybe added depending on time
-(More songs may require a better Database)
+(More songs may require a better Database)\

+-Issues detected so far\
+-Performance issues
+-Security issues

 Coming Soon